Alice Canepa

-Alice Canepa ([aˈliːtʃe ˈkaːnepa, - kaˈnɛː-]; born 30 April 1978) is a retired tennis player from Italy.
+Alice Canepa ([aˈliːtʃe ˈkaːnepa, - kaˈnɛː-]; born 30 April 1978) is a former professional tennis player from Italy.

 Her highest singles and doubles rankings are No. 158 and No. 93, respectively.

 Biography

 In her career, Canepa won a total of 24 titles (19 in doubles) on the ITF Women's Circuit.
 She has reached the doubles final of the WTA Tier IV tournament in Palermo three times.
 Her biggest ITF title came when she won the doubles of the $50k event in Marseille in 2000.
 She has also competed on the Grand Slam tournaments on numerous occasions, but was unable to make it past round two in doubles and qualifying in singles.

 Canepa retired after losing in the doubles final of the event in Palermo on 22 July 2007.
 She had partnered compatriot Karin Knapp, losing the final to Mariya Koryttseva and Darya Kustova, in straight sets.